60 Words People Pronounce Differently Across the U.S.

-Some people pronounce it "cray-awn," rhyming with "dawn," and others pronounce it "cray-ahn," rhyming with "man."
+Some people pronounce it "cray-awn," rhyming with "dawn," others pronounce it "cray-ahn," rhyming with "man," while still others shorten it to one syllable—"crayn," rhyming with "ran."
 According to Crayola, arguably the top crayon experts, the correct way to say it is "cray-awn," but even they admit that there are too many regional differences to try and implement a single pronunciation.

 When saying the words "mirror" and "mere" out loud, do you hear a significant difference?
 Folks from the East Coast might be surprised to learn that the answer to this question for some people is no, as their pronunciation of the word "mirror" makes it just one syllable, disregarding the "-or" altogether.

 The word "mischievous" is spelled so that it should be pronounced like "mis-che-vous," but somehow the Harvard Dialect Survey found that over 26 percent of Americans pronounce the word with four syllables.
 Why?
 According to Merriam-Webster, a variant spelling of the word with an "-ious" ending existed as far back as the 16th century, though today both this spelling and pronunciation are considered "nonstandard."

 You don't pronounce the word "cool" with a "q" sound, so you wouldn't think to pronounce the word "coupon" with a "q" sound either, right?
 Unfortunately, it's not that simple.
 Though the word's accepted pronunciation is the simple "koo-pon," many an individual pronounce the first syllable of the word like "kyoo," as if they're sounding out the letter "q."

 Undoubtedly, Beyoncé is flourishing.
 But is she "flore-ishing," "fluh-rishing," or "flurr-ishing"?
 It really all depends on whom you ask.
 The Harvard Dialect Survey found that while "flurr-ish" is the preferred pronunciation, there are many Midwesterners and Northerners who say "flore-ish" and some folks living in the Northeast who say "fluh-rish."

 The majority of Americans can agree on the fact that the "ee" in "creek" is pronounced like "seek."
 However, in the Harvard Dialect Survey, approximately four percent of people noted that they pronounced the "ee" in creek so that it sounded like "sit."
 Most of these people were from Midwestern states like Minnesota, Wisconsin, and Iowa.